owncloud-archive/documentation/admin_manual/configuration/server/security/ransomeware-protection.rst

 ownCloud Ransomware Protection will, therefore, record all changes on an ownCloud Server and allow administrators to rollback user data to a particular point in time, making use of ownCloud’s integrated Versioning and Trash bin features.

 Doing so allows all user data that is synchronized with the server to be rolled back to its state before the attack occurred.
-We expect that a combination of Ransomware prevention and protection should reduce risks to a minimum acceptable level.
+A combination of Ransomware prevention and protection reduces risks to a minimum acceptable level.

 Other Elements of Ransomware Protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~